undeluro/undeluro/README.md

-- 👋 Hi, I’m @undeluro (UNDErground LUnar ROver)
+- 👋 Hi, I’m @undeluro
 - 👀 I’m interested in Web3.0, AI and Finance
 - 🌱 I’m currently learning what profile readme is
 - 💞️ I’m looking to collaborate on yes
 - 📫 How to reach me tg, email
-- 😄 Pronouns: ... ?
+- 😄 Pronouns:
 - ⚡ Fun fact: i clicked on main page template, idk why im writing this rn tbh

 <!---